zeljkoobrenovic/sokrates-website/blog-src/_posts/2020-04-14-duplication.markdown

 author: by Željko Obrenović (zeljkoobrenovic.com)
 permalink: duplication
 icon: duplication
-excerpt: "For duplication, Sokrates look at places in code where there are six or more lines of code that are exactly the same."
+excerpt: "For duplication, Sokrates look at places in code where there are six or more lines of code that are the same."
 ---

 ### Analyzing Duplication